Infymus/OFIBridgeTest/README.md

 * **Install Java**: Download and install the Java Runtime Environment (JRE).
 You do not need the JDK.
 Any version of JRE that includes jabswitch.exe in its bin directory will work.

 * **Enable the Oracle Access Bridge:**
-  - Navigate to your Java installation directory (%JRE_HOME%).
+  - Navigate to your Java installation directory (`%JRE_HOME%`).
-  - Find the jabswitch program in the bin folder.
+  - Find the `jabswitch` program in the bin folder.
-  - Open a command prompt and run jabswitch -enable.
+  - Open a command prompt in Adminstrator Mode and run jabswitch `-enable`.
 You should see a confirmation message that the OAB is activated.

 * **Configure Connection Strings**: Modify the `AppSettings.json` file to enter your connection strings and Oracle-specific settings.
 The `DownloadDirectory` is where Chrome will place the Java JNLP file.
 Ensure that the user account running the tests (both locally and on a build server) has read and write access to this directory.